ericli1018/dockerWebDev/README.md

 - **mysql8.0** - `:3307`
 - **mysql8.2** - `:3308`

-Three additional containers are included that handle Composer, NPM, and Artisan commands *without* having to have these platforms installed on your local computer.
+Three additional containers are included that handle Composer, NPM, NPX, YARN, PHP, and Artisan commands *without* having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.
+Using .env variable `SYS_PHP_VER` to specify PHP version.
+PHP support version 8.3, 8,1 and 7.4(default).
+Example for php version 8.1 is `echo "SYS_PHP_VER=8.1" >> .env`.

 - `./run_composer update`
 - `./run_npm run dev`
+- `./run_npx --version`
+- `./run_php --version`
 - `./run_artisan migrate`
+- `./run_yarn --version`

 ## Persistent MySQL Storage